Ismailco/SaveIt/README.md

 ## 💡 About

-SaveIt was originally created as a personal project to streamline bookmark management.
-What started as a simple tool for personal use has now grown into a project that I'd like to share with others who might find it useful.
+SaveIt is a personal project to streamline bookmark management.
+If you find it useful, please star the repo

 ---